nojronatron/taskmaster/README.md

 ## Daily Change Log

+Weds and Thurs, June 23 and 24:

-Implemented Homepage, Add a Task, and All Tasks Activities.
+- Implemented Homepage, Add a Task, and All Tasks Activities.

-Configured layout of all three Activities.
+- Configured layout of all three Activities.

-Enabled button-based navigation and retained back-button functionality.
+- Enabled button-based navigation and retained back-button functionality.

-Added styling.
+- Added styling.

+Saturday 25-June:

-Implemented TaskModel to carry data, RecyclerView on AllTasks Activity, and a Spinner element to show hard-coded tasks in a list.
+- Implemented TaskModel to carry data.
+- Added RecyclerView on AllTasks Activity.
+- Added Spinner element to show hard-coded tasks in a list.

+Monday 27-June:

+- Set up Room.
+- Refactored RecyclerView.
+- Modified AddTask to utilize local DB.
+- Set up Details Page to show Task Description and Title.

 ## Feature Tasks